Sebmins/MazeGenerator/README.md

 # MazeGenerator

-This was a 6-month project for my final year project.
+This was a 6-month final year project at Brunel University.

 ## Table of Contents